Today, customers expect more and more info about a product before making a purchase.

-Tip: You can also include “wishlist” CTAs on your gallery and category pages, too.
+Tip: You can also include “wishlist” calls to action (CTAs) on your gallery and category pages, too.

-Test These Product Page Examples on Your Site Now
+Test These eCommerce Product Page Optimizations on Your Site Today

 Don’t make the mistake of testing them all at once; you’ll never be able to tell which (if any) actually moved the needle for your customers!